White House turns on Fauci as Trump minimizes virus spike

 Trump later said Fauci had “made a lot of mistakes.”
 He pointed to Fauci’s early disagreement with him over the China travel ban and to the evolving guidance over the use of masks as scientists’ understanding of the virus improved — points the White House expanded on in statements to media outlets over the weekend.

 Asked whether the president still had confidence in Fauci, a White House official on Monday insisted Trump did.
-The official said Fauci, the director of the National Institute of Allergy and Infectious Diseases, was regarded as “a valued voice” on the White House coronavirus task force.
+He said that Fauci, the director of the National Institute of Allergy and Infectious Diseases, was regarded as “a valued voice” on the White House coronavirus task force.
 The official spoke on condition of anonymity even though the president has repeatedly railed against anonymous sources.

-“I have a very good relationship with Dr. Fauci,” Trump told reporters Monday, calling him “a very nice person.”
-But the president added, “I don’t always agree with him.”

 In an email, Navarro continued to criticize Fauci to The Associated Press on Monday, saying the doctor has “a good bedside manner with the public but he has been wrong about everything I have ever interacted with him on.”
 That includes, he said, downplaying the early risk of the virus and expressing skepticism over the use of hydroxychloroquine, which Navarro has aggressively championed despite contradictory evidence on its efficacy and safety.